 Causes: Listeria is found in refrigerated, ready-to-eat foods such as hot dogs, deli meats, unpasteurized milk, raw sprouts, dairy products and raw and undercooked meat, poultry and seafood.

-Prevention: Cook all foods to proper temperatures and reheat precooked foods to 165°F; wash raw fruits and vegetables before peeling, cutting or eating; separate uncooked meats and poultry from foods that are already cooked or ready-to-eat; wash hands thoroughly; store foods safely; maintain a clean refrigerator and kitchen area; and wash reusable grocery totes regularly.
+Prevention: Cook all foods to proper internal temperatures and reheat precooked foods to 165°F; wash raw fruits and vegetables before peeling, cutting or eating; separate uncooked meats and poultry from foods that are already cooked or ready-to-eat; wash hands thoroughly; store foods safely by making sure the temperature in your refrigerator is at or below 40F; maintain a clean refrigerator and kitchen area; and wash reusable grocery totes regularly.

 Norovirus is one of the leading causes of food poisoning and often results in symptoms similar to stomach flu such as stomach cramping, nausea, vomiting and diarrhea.
 Norovirus spreads easily by coming in contact with someone who is infected, especially in crowded areas.
 Foods, drinks and surfaces also can become contaminated with the norovirus.
 Anyone can get sick with norovirus, but the illness can be especially serious for young children and older adults.
 You can contract norovirus many times in your life.